janmonschke/janmonschke.github.com/content/blog/2023-01-09-23-webmentions-in-gatsby/index.md

   )
 ````

 We are doing this in order to only show replies or mentions of our post.
-Other types of webmentions do not include `content` , so the code above would not support them.
+Other types of webmentions do not include `content`, so the code above would not work.
 Other types include `like-of` for likes of your post and `repost-of` for reposts of your post.
 A full list of the supported values of `wm-property` can be found in the [webmention.io documention](https://github.com/aaronpk/webmention.io#find-links-of-a-specific-type-to-a-specific-page).

 It is generally a good idea to group webmentions by type and show them in distinct lists.
 For example a simpler list of likes and more complex list for actuall mentions with content.
-But also feel free to integrate all types in the same list.
+But feel free to integrate all types in the same list.
 There are no rules and the world is your oyster!

-This approach is pretty simple and but has some disadvantages:
+This approach is pretty simple but has some disadvantages:
-- It makes an extra request for each user
+- It makes an extra request for each user visiting the page
 - When webmention.io is down, your mentions (and likes etc.) won't load
 - In case webmention.io shuts down, you lose all your webmentions

 ### Owning your webmentions and building them statically
 The approach that I took for webmentions on this site makes sure that webmentions are checked into GitHub.
-That makes them resilient to issues with third-party webmention providers and it allows to build them statically.
+This makes them resilient to issues with third-party webmention providers and it allows to build them statically.
 Meaning we don't need to make an additional request, yay 🎉

-> This approach is heavily influenced by [Sebastian De Deyne's webmention integration](https://sebastiandedeyne.com/webmentions-on-a-static-site-with-github-actions/) .
+> This approach is influenced by [Sebastian De Deyne's webmention integration](https://sebastiandedeyne.com/webmentions-on-a-static-site-with-github-actions/).
 Instead of integrating webmentions into Hugo, I'm explaining here how to integrate them into Gatsby.
 There are already Gatsby plugins for webmentions but they load them dynamically and not statically.

 #### Synchronizing webmentions into your GitHub repository
 Similarly to the first approach, we need to fetch webmentions from webmention.io.
-This time, however, we are going to sync all mentions for our domain, instead of mentions per post/site.
+This time however, we are going to sync all mentions for our domain, instead of mentions per post/site.
 We could do it per post, but I find Sebastian's solution quite elegant, so we'll stick to it.

 The synchronization works like this:
 1. Fetch all mentions for our domain (in my case https://janmonschke.com)